 People from all around the world love to take part in an exciting game of table tennis.
 And why not?
-This sport is easy to learn, loads of fun and can be played by just about anybody regardless of age or athletic ability.
+This sport is easy to learn, loads of fun, and can be played by just about anybody regardless of age or athletic ability.

 It’s no wonder that sports tickets for this activity are popular.
-If you are a beginner to the world of table tennis, or you just want to learn a bit more about this exhilarating sport, then check out these tips for beginners.
+If you are a beginner in the world of table tennis, or you want to learn a bit more about this exhilarating sport, then check out these tips for beginners.
 They will get you on your way to a riveting game right away!

 Getting the Right Equipment

 The typical table consists of a short net dividing the table into two halves, and each half has a painted white line running vertically.
 Each player will stand on their side of the table and hit the ball over the net.
-Table tennis rackets are small and usually made of laminated wood with one side having a rubber covering.
+Table tennis rackets are small and usually made of laminated wood, with one side having a rubber covering.
 Besides the table tennis ball, this is all you need to get started on a game.

 Practicing Your Technique

-This sport may look fairly simple at first glance, but don’t let the pros fool you – there is a lot of technique and practice that goes into being a great table tennis player.
+This sport may look relatively simple at first glance, but don’t let the pros fool you – there is a lot of technique and practice that goes into being a great table tennis player.

 First of all, there are different grips to hold the racket.
-Typically, you just hold it as if you were shaking hands.
-Others may choose to hold it as if they were gripping a pen or pencil, and still other players may place their index finger on one side and their thumb on the other, with the handle resting on their other fingers.
+Typically, you hold it as if you were shaking hands.
+Others may choose to hold it as if they were gripping a pen or pencil, and still, other players may place their index finger on one side and their thumb on the other, with the handle resting on their other fingers.